Eduard Tubin. Works for Violin and Piano. Vol 1

 Givan Gasparyan & ensemble, Armenia

-Estimated time: Postponed because of unstable situation in the Middle-East
+Estimated time: Postponed or cancelled because of unstable situation in the Middle-East

 Mrs Asmaa Al-Assad, the First Lady of Syria